-Prior to conducting surveys, existing survey reports and other known breeding area records will be reviewed, and a map of potential nest sites will be created using GIS mapping of suitable nesting habitat.
+Prior to conducting surveys, any known breeding area records will be reviewed, and a map of potential nest sites will be created using GIS mapping of suitable nesting habitat.
 If feasible, an initial survey will be conducted during the fall or winter, prior to the initial occupancy survey, to identify existing nest sites.
 Nest locations will be mapped using GPS software and will be used during the occupancy surveys.